-It’s a term which is used widely in traditional advertising to describe how much exposure is needed for products during an ad campaign.
+It’s a term you will hear widely in traditional advertising to describe how much exposure is needed for products during an ad campaign.
 The effective frequency is the number of times a consumer needs to see or hear an advert before they take action and the marketer gets the response they want.
-Depending on what is being sold, this could be anything such as purchasing a product, understanding a message or acting on an instruction.
+Depending on what is the company is selling, this could be anything such as purchasing a product, understanding a message or acting on an instruction.

 Repeat Your Message

 These principles are based on research which suggests that a repeated message is much more effective than one that someone only sees once.
-So if you’re running a marketing campaign to sell your product, let’s say it’s a hair straightener, your adverts need to run for a good amount of time and they need to be seen through different media.
-The aim is to make sure that consumers see your hair straightener multiple times from different sources, and that the message is repeated to them.
+So if you’re running a marketing campaign to sell your product, let’s say it’s a hair straightener, your adverts need to run for a good amount of time and you should display them through different media.
+The aim is to make sure that consumers see your hair straightener multiple times from different sources, and that this repeats the message to them.

 Traditional Marketing vs Online

-Traditional marketing or offline advertising can take all sorts of forms including TV and radio adverts, billboards, newspaper ads, posters and prints.
+Traditional marketing or offline advertising can take all sorts of forms.
+These include TV and radio adverts, billboards, newspaper ads, posters and prints.
 These are essential if you are launching a new product or company which no one knows anything about yet.
 This type of advertising is about putting your brand in front of people who would otherwise never have known about it.

-Going back to the hair straightener example, imagine you’ve just started the company and your brand is called ‘Sandra’s Hair Straighteners’.
+Going back to the hair straightener example, imagine you are starting the company and your brand is ‘Sandra’s Hair Straighteners’.
 Is anyone going to be looking to buy a product from you if they don’t even know the company exists?
 Definitely not.
-Traditional marketing is needed to present your products to people who hadn’t heard of them and didn’t even know they wanted them.
+You need traditional marketing to present your products to people who hadn’t heard of them and didn’t even know about them.
 This is where the TV ads, billboards, magazines, posters etc are vital in gaining exposure for your brand.